Who is a good candidate for prism lenses?

 Prism lenses are a type of corrective lens used to correct certain vision disorders, such as double vision or misalignment of the eyes.
 They work by bending light to help align the eyes and improve vision.
 Prism lenses are prescribed by our optometrist after a comprehensive eye examination and can be used in combination with other corrective measures such as eyeglasses, vision therapy, and contact lenses.

-Who is a good candidate for prism lenses? in Olympia
+Who is a good candidate for prism lenses?
+Optometrist

 Patients Suffering From Strabismus